lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * Aligning algorithm list with LAMPS WG on-list discussions and draft-openpgp-pqc
   * ML-KEM-768 aligned with P-384 as per Quynh's OpenPGP presentation: https://datatracker.ietf.org/meeting/120/materials/slides-120-openpgp-pqc-with-nist-and-brainpool-curves
   * Removing ML-KEM-512 combinations as per Sophie's recommendation: https://mailarchive.ietf.org/arch/msg/spasm/khasPf3y0_-Lq_0NtJe92unUw6o/
+* Specified some options to use HKDF-SHA2, and some to use SHA3 to facilitate implementations that do not have easy access to SHA3 outside the ML-KEM module.

 Still to do in a future version: